San Francisco Festivals and Events in May

 Ghirardelli Square, 415-775-5500

-Enjoy tastings from a variety of Bay Area wineries and experience the ambience of the waterfront and entertainment throughout Ghirardelli Square and along Beach Street.
+Enjoy tastings from a variety of Bay Area wineries and experience the ambience of the waterfront and entertainment throughout Ghirardelli Square and along Beach St.

-Head to Pier 39 for an evening of wine, music and fun; enjoy wine tastings, light bites, exclusive discounts and live museum and entertainment from 4-8 p.m.
-Tickets are $20 (online) and a portion of ticket sales will benefit Aquarium of the Bay’s free conservation education programs.
-Buy a PIER 39 Attraction Pass.
+Head to Pier 39 for an evening of wine, music and fun; enjoy wine tastings, light bites, exclusive discounts and live museum and entertainment from 4-8 p.m. on Friday, May 17.

 The Embarcadero to the Great Hwy., 415-231-3130